AnmolDixitB13/C/README.md

 Besides this, I might also upload some C programs which aren't any project, but those programs were written by me in C to either:

-    i. understand a concept in java and/or ii. to practice a concept in java.
+    i. understand a concept in C and/or ii. to practice a concept in C.

 My files may not be that useful to experienced people/laterals in the field of software development, but I anticipate beginners will definitely get help/new ideas from my files as how to go about in their projects.